weikailin/theory-seminar/20240416-multiplicative-weights.md

 Chen-Yu Wei

 ### Title:
-The multiplicative weights update algorithm and its applications
+The Multiplicative Weights Update Algorithm and its Applications

 ### Abstract:
 The multiplicative weights update (MWU) algorithm is a simple and classic algorithm that has found its applications in many areas, such as online decision making, optimization, and machine learning.
 In this talk, I will present its original form in the "learning from experts" problem, and then show how it can be applied to solving two-player zero-sum games, linear programming, and boosting.
 The talk is mostly based on the survey paper by Arora et al. (2012).